CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 (with no contributions back), and there are other examples.
 Clearly having a team of engineers with wide experience, who contribute to the code behind the version you choose is important.

+### Will you still contribute to the LibreOffice core ?

+Emphatically yes.
+We expect this over time to have a net increase in the amount of work: fixes, rendering improvements, performance wins, features etc. that we can contribute back to the LibreOffice project vs. the status quo.
+We continue to have significant numbers of Collabora Office customers who want bug fixes and improvements which we contribute back.

+Against that - LibreOffice is its own project, with its own processes and gets to choose what it includes from whichever contributor in the normal way.

+For our part - we intend to keep working hard to improve LibreOffice core in all the normal ways: code, sponsorship, mentoring, evangelizing and serving in lots of capacities as before.
+This move, is focused only on the Online piece.

 ### Do we need investment ?